StephenHogsten/Punterest/README.md

 - [ ] navigation
 - [ ] ...
 - [ ] clean-up the statuses (just use the same ones and change the type)
+- [ ] explain all the webpack nonsense in my notes
+- [ ] explain redux in my notes (along with the best patterns)

 ======